SLST and MLST Sequence-based Strain Typing

 We perform DNA sequencing of targets outside of the standard regions sequenced for microbial identification (16S, D2, or ITS2) to provide you with data to prove differences and/or similarities at the strain level.
 Determination to the strain level using SLST and MLST allows you to definitively track the source of contamination or simply verify your known production strains.

-Given the increased reproducibility of these methods, they can help determine if your probiotic strains are the same or if the isolates recovered from one area are the same or different as another isolate—an important trait that allows for high resolution and greater confidence in your trending and tracking projects than methods utilizing fragment-based analysis.
+Given the increased reproducibility of SLST and MLST sequence-based strain typing, they can help determine if your probiotic strains are the same or if the isolates recovered from one area are the same or different as another isolate—an important trait that allows for high resolution and greater confidence in your tracking and trending projects over time compared to methods utilizing fragment-based analysis.

 Why Outsource Sequence Typing Services Using Accugenix®